MetaStar2020/MLBaseApps/README.md

 The purpose of this folder is to demonstrate my abilities as an mobile app developer/engineer in AI and Machine Learning using Swift CoreML.

-Areas of focus: <strong> VISION, CoreML, SWIFTUI, UIViewControllerRepresentable (importing storyboard-related UI) </strong>
+Areas of focus: <strong> VISION, SPEECH, CoreML, SWIFTUI, UIViewControllerRepresentable (importing storyboard-related UI) </strong>

 Architecture: <strong> Model-View-Controller (MVC) </strong>